 Attention deficit hyperactivity disorder (ADHD) is a common childhood-onset disorder characterised by inattention, hyperactivity, and/or impulsivity demonstrated across 2 or more settings (such as home and school).

-Some impairment must be present by 12 years of age and 60% to 70% of patients have persistent functional impairment into adulthood.
+Several inattentive or hyperactive/impulsive symptoms must be present prior to 12 years of age, and 60% to 70% of patients have persistent functional impairment into adulthood.

 Diagnosed by clinical history, which should include information from multiple sources, including parents, carers, and teachers.

 Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; non-stimulants are less often effective, but may have other advantages in terms of duration of action or in particular populations.